Cubified/password_manager/README.md

 # password_manager

 A password manager for the 21st century.
+Built with Pug, Bulma, PouchDB, and Node for personal, everyday use.

+## Features

+- Responsive UI
+- Two included layouts
+- Folders
+- Random oassword generator
+- Rudimentary settings page

 I have been using this almost daily for two years, that being said I can't necessarily advise that it be hosted publicly as, while I have done my best to ensure security, I'm not a cryptographer and have done this mainly for fun and learning.

+While this app works well for the most basic of usecases (i.e. storing and retrieving passwords), it lacks much beyond this -- it remains in somewhat of an eternal WIP state as a result

 ## Screenshots